To Do & To Dine

-Field & Fork restaurant is also part of the museum complex what makes this well-known fine-dining restaurant breath history.
+Field & Fork restaurant is also part of the museum complex what makes this well-known sophisticated restaurant breath history.
 The friendly staff will make sure you have a smile on your face throughout the evening!
 The meals are distinguishing and very well presented.

 Woodpecker Pizza Deli

 Woodpecker Pizza Deli offers the town’s best pizza and pasta in a friendly and casual atmosphere!
 It’s opposite the street of Swellendam Country Lodge and therefore very popular with our guests to stroll to after a long day.
 Other than pizza and pasta, Woodpecker also offers burgers and salads.
 All meals are served either inside, outside on the terrace, or as take-away.
 Woodpecker Pizza Deli is open for both lunch and dinner and open all week (on Sundays until 18:00 hrs).

 Just Amy restaurant

 Just Amy restaurant.
 Located outside Swellendam on the beautiful R60 Highway, Just Amy is the perfect romantic fine dining experience for a very good price.
 It’s part of the 5-star Jan Harmsgat Historic Farms & Country House that produces their own wines.
 In Season, Just Amy restaurant welcomes guests for both lunch & dinner 7 days a week!